Winterberry is a beautiful and versatile shrub that has many uses in nature, in your landscape, and even inside your home.

-Adapts to a lot of different soil conditions but does best in moist, acidic soils, with a lot of organic matter.
-Winterberry also tolerates boggy, swamp like conditions, which is where it is most likely to be seen in nature here in the north east.
+Adapts to a lot of different soil conditions but does best in moist soils with a lot of organic matter.
+They also prefer acidic soils with a ph of 4.5-6.5.
+Winterberry also tolerates boggy, swamp like conditions, which is where it is most likely to be seen in nature.

 When to Prune

 Light pruning will help to maintain shape and create a thicker branching habit.
 This can be done with an easy to use hedge trimmer or pruning shears.

 It’s also a good idea to thin some interior branches so sunlight can penetrate into the shrub and create better foliage and flower production.
 For this type of pruning you need to make precision cuts so be sure to use a good bypass pruner.

 Knowing when to prune shrubs is important so you don’t cut off flower buds.
 Since Winterberry flowers and produces berries on new wood it is safest to prune in early spring before new growth appears.

 If you prune right before or during flowering you will not have any berries in fall.

 Winterberry flowers from April-July.
 Its small greenish white flowers are relatively unimpressive, however pollinators will benefit from them.
 Only pollinated female flowers will produce the berry fruit.

 In nature, Winterberry berries are a great source of food for birds and other wildlife.
 Since they can tolerate wet conditions they are an important part of wetland ecosystems.

 In the landscape they are commonly used in rain gardens, and areas along streams and rivers.
 They can also be used in shrub borders, foundation plantings, and hedges.